framsouza/eck-saml-hot-warm-cold/README.md

 # How to
 ### Install ECK

-First you need to setup google cloud RBAC running the following command:
+First let's setup google cloud RBAC by running the following command:

 ```
 kubectl create clusterrolebinding cluster-admin-binding --clusterrole=cluster-admin --user=$(gcloud auth list --filter=status:ACTIVE --format="value(account)")
 ```

-Now, you're able to deploy the operator:
+Now is time to the ECK operator:

 ```
 kubectl apply -f https://download.elastic.co/downloads/eck/1.5.0/all-in-one.yaml
 ```

+It will create the ECK Operator pod and the cluster permissions into the namespace _elastic-system_.

 ### Configuring StorageClass
 With StorageClass you can describe the "classes" of storage you want to use.
 Differents classes might map to quality of service levels, backups purpose or any arbitrary policy determined by the administrator.